Jerrysuper123/pharmacy-pal/README.md

 ### Content
 The main content comes from the following sources:
-- Pharmacy location and pharmacist name displayed on the map
+- Display pharmacy location and pharmacist name on the map
-- Display appropriate diseases matched to symptoms
+- Suggest appropriate diseases matched to symptoms
-- Display appropriate drugs matched to diseases
+- Offer appropriate drugs matched to diseases
-- Display charts of drug side effects trend
+- Plot charts of drug side effects trend

 For more details on info content, refer to the credits section below for the list of data sources used.

 ### Non-functional
-- The app should be mobile responsive, as users might bring their phone to search for pharmacy location.
+- The app should be mobile responsive, as users might on the go towards the pharmacy location.
 - When in mobile format, the screen should have less buttons to prevent accidental press.

 ## 3. Structure
-Adopt a tree information structure, with the map as the home page.
+Opted for a tree information structure, with the map as the home page.

 ![site map](./READMESources/siteMap.jpeg)